 "I see.
 Can you prove that this Cinderelly was really at the ball?"

 Both mice immediately knew how to answer this.
-They began to jump up and down yelling, "The slipper, the slipper!"
+They began to jump up and down shouting, "The slipper, the slipper!"

 "Slipper?" the king asked in confusion.